wandersonxs/Design-Patterns/Readme.md

     The problem is that our classes may become tightly coupled to the implementation of the framework, then the façade pattern can help us to isolate the framework.

+####  3 - Flyweight Pattern 08/04/2023

+    A flyweight is an object that minimizes memory usage by sharing as much data as possible with other simular objects;
+    Flyweight design pattern can be applied to reduce the load on memory by sharing objects;
+    We use it to minimize memory usage;
+    What is the flyweight exactly?
+Objects storing the intrinsict state We will store extrinsic states into a a data structure; usually a simple one-dimensional array data structure;

 ## Notes about Algorithms:
      If most of the items are in their sorted position and there are few items that we have to handle; Then Buble Sort is recommended.